compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

    # set this new folder as your working directory
    setwd(paste(getwd(),"/PM_example",sep=""))
 ```

 2.2) Download and unzip the data.
 The *system* function allows you to control the OS terminal in order to use bash inside R.

 ```
   system("wget https://www.dropbox.com/s/y6k9lthazmhea1k/fastas.tar.gz?dl=0")
   system("mv fastas.tar.gz?dl=0 fastas.tar.gz")
   system("tar -zxvf fastas.tar.gz")
 ```

 Using the following code you can see how many files are present in the folder

 ```
   length(list.files("./fastas"))
 ```

 2.3) Set up a model by going into the model builder.
 You will be prompted to an interactive menu.
 Point this function to an object so your model is saved at the end.
 We are going to set up a 2 population model.

 ```
   Is <- main.menu()
   > write bifurcating topology in newick format or 1 for single population:
 ```

 2.3.1) **Main Menu**

   We start by writing a 2 pop newick: *(1,2)*.
-By writing the *(1,2)* topollogy we start with a 2 pop isolation model with constant population size, no migration.
-You can follow the description in the menu to setup different parts of your model.
+This will sep up a 2 pop isolation model with constant population size, no migration.
+You can follow the description in the menu to add parameters and and priors to the model.
 The numbers on the right indicate the parameters of the model.
 This model has 2 population size parameters and 1 divergence parameter, or 1 junction in the coalescent direction.
 We are going to stick with a 3 parameter model for now.

 ```
   A > Number of populations to simulate      2
   B > Tree (go here to remove nodes)         (1,2)
       Number of nodes (junctions)            1